 Libby Modern is an artist, designer and founder of Modern Art, an experimental studio in Lancaster, PA.

 Vincent Smaldone is a legendary turntablist from Lancaster, PA.

 Nicky Kroll is an Associate Professor of Philosophy at Franklin & Marshall College.
 He's won prizes.

 Mike Newman is master of faders, buttons, and dials.

-Cory McAbee is best known as writer, director, songwriter and co-composer for the award-winning feature films, The American Astronaut (2001), Stingray Sam (2009), Crazy and Thief (2012) and as singer/songwriter for the internationally acclaimed musical group The Billy Nayer Show (1989–2011).
+Cory McAbee is best known as writer, director, songwriter and co-composer for the award-winning feature films, The American Astronaut (2001), Stingray Sam (2009), Crazy and Thief (2012), Deep Astronomy and The Romantic Sciences ((2022), and as singer/songwriter for the internationally acclaimed musical group The Billy Nayer Show (1989–2011).